maribuon/HattCI/TUTORIAL.md

 $ hattci.out -b fasta_file  output_file<br><br>

--s x:
+-s x: <br>
 HattCI reads x sequences at a time and processes them before reading the next x sequences, in order to avoid overextending RAM.
 Default is 1000 sequences.
-This flag gives the option to manually choose number of sequences to read, in the case of large sequences.
+This flag gives the option to manually choose number of sequences to read, in the case of large sequences. <br>
 To specify the chunk size when reading sequences, type for instance:

- $ hattci.out -s 100000  fasta_file  output_file
+ $ hattci.out -s 100000  fasta_file  output_file <br><br>

--t x:
+-t x:<br>
 HattCI may run a large part of the computations in parallel, i.e. let different threads process a set of sequences, which in turn gives a reduced computation time.
 The parallelization works best when processing larger chunks of sequences at a time.
-Default number of threads are 1.
+Default number of threads are 1.<br>
 To specify the number of threads, type for instance

-$ hattci.out -t 4  fasta_file  output_file
+$ hattci.out -t 4  fasta_file  output_file<br><br>

-Examples
+### Examples

 1. Annotating integrons

 This example is about how to use HattCI to annotate integrons.
 We will use a small subset of our reference dataset: 3 sequences containg an integron with 3 gene cassettes, and therefore 3 attC sites each.
 The fasta file can be downloaded here [16 kb].